Arjun-G-Ravi/Non-AI-Notes/05_Linux/02_Linux Commands/01_Basic Commands.md

    1. cd ..: To go back
    2. cd ~: Go to home
    3. cd \: Go to root
+   4. cd -: Go to the last used directory
 9. mkdir: Make directory
    1. mkdir dir1 dir2 dir3: Make multiple directories at once
    2. mkdir -p dir1/dir2/dir3: Creates all the directories to make this path. i.e, creates nested directory